RimuEirnarn/RimuEirnarn/README.md

 **Note**: I'm a second-year vocational high school student, so I may not be able to respond quickly or craft some decent code.

-**Update**: For some reason, (probably due to how my school goes) i became more inactive, if any of your messages and emails did not get replied, i'm still busy at this moment.
-Never expect any quick replies.
+**Update**: For some reason, (probably due to how my school goes) i became more inactive, if any of your messages and emails did not get replied even in particularly long time (for example, 4 weeks), i'm still busy at this moment.
+Thanks for understanding.

 ### Language Preferred